mlcommons/training/single_stage_detector/ssd/README.md

 (our network has an effective stride of 8, not 16, and has no atrous convolutions).

+Backbone is ResNet-34 pretrained on ILSVRC 2012 (from torchvision).
+Modifications to the backbone networks: remove conv_5x residual blocks, change the first 3x3 convolution of the conv_4x block from stride 2 to stride1 (this increases the resolution of the feature map to which detector heads are attached), attach all 6 detector heads to the output of the last conv_4x residual block.
+Thus detections are attached to 38x38, 19x19, 10x10, 5x5, 3x3, and 1x1 feature maps.

 Input images are 300x300 RGB.
 They are fed to a 7x7 stride 2 convolution with 64 output channels, then through a 3x3 stride 2 max-pool layer, resulting in a 75x75x64 (HWC) tensor.
 The rest of the backbone is built from "building blocks": pairs of 3x3 convolutions with a "short-cut" residual connection around the pair.
 All convolutions in the backbone are followed by batch-norm and relu.

 ![](https://miro.medium.com/max/570/1*D0F3UitQ2l5Q0Ak-tjEdJg.png)